 Ginger - Freshly grated ginger for more flavor.

-Garlic powder - This can be substituted with 1-2 cloves of fresh garlic minced.
+Garlic powder - This can be substituted with 1-2 cloves of minced fresh garlic.

-Crushed red pepper - Add for some heat to the vegan peanut butter noodles or substitute with a chili paste.
+Crushed red pepper - Add for more of a kick to the vegan peanut sauce noodles or substitute with a chili paste.

 The recipe was only tested with brown rice noodles, white rice noodles, and whole wheat pasta.
 Some gluten-free pasta usually needs to be rinsed after cooking, but I don't know if it holds on to water like brown and white rice noodles.